MDA-Courtyard/RespiRate/README.md

 laboratory mice from videos.
 Requiring nothing more than standard Windows utilities and (optionally) spreadsheet software such as Excel or LibreOffice, it provides the following features:
- - Point-and-click interface for easy use.
+ - Point-and-click interface for simple workflow.
  - User-defineable start time and length of measurement.
  - Graphs of the mice's respiration over the entire measurement period.
  - Calculation of the respiratory rate of one or more mice, along with the